StanFaas/proptypes/README.md

 `./node_modules/.bin/proptypes force`

-This will add missing proptypes and forces the CLI to continue, disregarding the fact that your git directory is not clean.
+This will add missing PropTypes and forces the CLI to continue, disregarding the fact that your git directory is not clean.

 ## <a name="filing-issues"></a>Filing Issues